Romit-Maulik/PAR-RL/examples/OF_dynamic_relaxation/README.md

 ```

-- The parameters in different dictrionaries in OpenFOAM case can be easily changed with the [pyFOAM](https://openfoamwiki.net/index.php/Contrib/PyFoam) library as follow.
+- The parameters in different dictrionaries in OpenFOAM case can be easily changed with the [pyFOAM](https://openfoamwiki.net/index.php/Contrib/PyFoam) library as follow
 ```
 relax_p, relax_u = action